 Step 6: Upload a Photo

 Continue to the next screen where you will be asked to upload a photo of yourself for authentication purposes.
-The photo will be a part of your admission ticket.
+This photo will be part of your admission ticket.
 These are the examples given by the College Board for acceptable photos:

 Basically, just use a clear photo that fully shows your face, isn’t too close up, and doesn’t include any other people.
 You can crop your photo after you upload it if necessary.